DomenickD/DataScience-IEX-USF/README.md

 **Contents**:

-- Git
+- Git Basics
-- Python
+- Python Fundamentals
 - Iris (Coming Soon)
-- Titanic.
+- [Titanic](https://github.com/DomenickD/DataScience-IEX-USF/tree/main/Titanic).
 This will display all the machine learning and Neural Networks I currently know as I score models against eachother.
+- Ames Housing Dataset.
+This will display a regression solution with different scoring methods than a classification problem.
+- Streamlit